 The government facilities critical infrastructure sector includes 56 states and territories, 3,031 counties, 85,973 local governments, and 574 federally recognized Tribal Nations.
-These SLTT governments face a number of threats such as cyber threats, physical threats, and natural disasters.
+These SLTT governments face a

 &lt;sup>4The Multi-State Information Sharing and Analysis Center is an independent, nonprofit organization that DHS designated in 2010 as the cybersecurity Information Sharing and Analysis Center for SLTT governments.
 It provides services and information sharing to enhance SLTT governments' ability to prevent, protect against, respond to, and recover from cyberattacks and compromises.